centau/vide/docs/tut/crash-course/5-derived-source.md

 end)
 ```

-This can improve performance for expensive calculations.
+This can improve performance in cases where a source is read from multiple times
+between recalculations, like in the example below:

 ```lua
 create "TextLabel" {